 You may want to try substituting an acid hydrolzable detergent in your protocol.
 There are also commercial detergent removal kits that we have seen success with.
 Ask us for details.

-The protocol supplied at the following link is generally useful for removing a variety of small molecule contaminants, although not many detergents.
+The protocol below is generally useful for removing a variety of small molecule contaminants, although not many detergents.

 TCA precipitation of proteins